AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/PubSub/concept/advantages.rst

 sensor-value, by example, that was initially only used in one or two routines, may becomes relevant input to many new, fancy features.

-Imagene a modules that handles (pushing) the brake.
-Initially it was only needed to slow down the car.
-Nowadays it will switch-off the cruise control, also.
-Perhaps, in the future, that same data might influence the volume of the radio; or is needed to automatically “e-call” 112, when there is an serious road accident.
+Imagine a module that handles (pushing) the brake.
+Initially, it was only needed to slow down the car.
+Nowadays it will switch off the cruise control, also.
+Perhaps, in the future, that same data might influence the volume of the radio; or is needed to automatically “e-call” 112, when there is a serious road accident.
 Or ...

 With Pub/Sub, it is easy to distribute  data to more and more modules.
 Even to modules that aren’t yet imagined when you write that sensor-routine!
-Your current module only has use :meth:`pubsub.Topic.publish`, and that future module can get that data using :meth:`pubsub.Topic.subscribe`; easy!
+Your current module only has to use :meth:`pubsub.Topic.publish`, and that future module can get that data using :meth:`pubsub.Topic.subscribe`; easy!

 Questionnaire